Banding or Ringing

 Much of what we know about birds, and most especially migration, has been learnt from studies involving the catching and identification of individual birds.
 Banding, (in the USA) otherwise known as ringing, (in the UK) is undertaken by amateurs and professionals all over the world at bird observatories, constant effort sites and elsewhere.
 Love it or loath it, it has undoubtedly made a great contribution to the science of ornithology and to birding.

-There is the general ringing or banding of birds, whereby a lightweight metal ring is attached to the leg of a captured bird that is then returned to the originator if the bird has been found dead.
+There is the general ringing or banding of birds, whereby a lightweight metal ring is attached to the leg of a captured bird that is then returned to the originator if the bird has been found dead or recaptured at another ringing site.
 This has been used to see which populations migrate where, how birds expand territory etc.

 There are also banding / ringing schemes using colour bands to make it possible to identify different individuals in the field.
 This has been used to show, for example, that, contrary to what you may believe, you are not getting the same 4 blue-tits at your garden feeders but, over just a few days it may be 70 different individuals!